tobytwigger/form-schema-generator/docs/_docs/fields/index.md

 on the fly.
 Exactly how these are used depends on your UI Kit, but it can be very useful to add miscellaneous configuration that may be needed by a UI kit without having to edit the field directly or create a new field.

-To add an option, call `$field->withOption('option-key', 'option-value)`.
+To add options, call `$field->withOptions(['option-key' => 'option-value'])`.
+These will be merged with any previously defined options.
 You can then check if options are defined, and get all options, with `$field->hasOptions();` and `$field->getOptions();`

 #### Class-based fields